 Darcy-Weisbach formula

-The Darcy-Weisbach equation is an empirical approach for the calculation of pressure losses in straight open channels and piping.
+The Darcy-Weisbach equation is an empirical approach for the calculation of pressure losses related to frictional flow in straight open channels and piping.

 The analytical approach with a system of differential equations provided by [Navier 1822] can only be integrated for a few particular